Mr-Web3/DBRO-Scaffold/README.md

 ## Key Features

-- Web3 integration with wallet connection (configured for Base mainnet)
+- Web3 integration with wallet connection using wagmi (configured for Base mainnet)
 - Responsive header with navigation and social icons
 - Custom styling using Tailwind CSS
 - TypeScript support for improved developer experience